mmalczak/recrutation/README.md

     $ vagrant up

-After the configuration, in order to log into each of the machines, issue:
+Afterwards, in order to log into each of the machines, issue:

     $ vagrant ssh $<machine_name>